ickc/pantable/README.md

 <!-- [![Coveralls](https://img.shields.io/coveralls/ickc/pantable.svg)](https://coveralls.io/github/ickc/pantable) -->
 <!-- [![Scrutinizer](https://img.shields.io/scrutinizer/g/ickc/pantable.svg)](https://scrutinizer-ci.com/g/ickc/pantable/) -->

+**Warning: panflute and pantable only support pandoc \< 2.10 and is so far incompatible with pandoc 2.10+.
+This is because there’s a new AST change related to table spans.
+See
+<a href="https://github.com/jgm/pandoc/issues/1024" class="uri">https://github.com/jgm/pandoc/issues/1024</a>,
+<a href="https://github.com/sergiocorreia/panflute/issues/142" class="uri">https://github.com/sergiocorreia/panflute/issues/142</a>.
+Until that is resolved, please stick with 2.9.2.1 or below when used together with pantable.**

 The pantable package comes with 2 pandoc filters, `pantable.py` and `pantable2csv.py`. `pantable` is the main filter, introducing a syntax to include CSV table in markdown source. `pantable2csv` complements